PEMF for Eye Diseases

-Diabetic retinopathy comes from an overabundance of sugar in the blood which block the tiny blood vessels which supply oxygen and nutrients to the retina.
+Diabetic retinopathy comes from an overabundance of sugar in the blood, which blocks the tiny vessels that supply oxygen and nutrients to the retina.
 The two stages are early and advanced.

 PEMF can help on multiple levels with diabetic retinopathy.
-First of all, the root cause, diabetes can be greatly aided by PEMF.
-Secondarily, Curatron has settings such as DIABETES, METABOLIC DEFICIENCY to help with the absorption of sugars, and OXYGENATION to assist with microcirculation.
-The NEURITIS setting also helps with inflammation of the optic nerve.
+First, the root cause of diabetes can be greatly aided by PEMF.
+Secondarily, Curatron has settings such as DIABETES, and METABOLIC DEFICIENCY to help with the absorption of sugars and OXYGENATION to assist with microcirculation.
+Finally, the NEURITIS setting also helps with inflammation of the optic nerve.

 PEMF for Retinitis Pigmentosa

-Retinitis was a term used to refer to the inflammation of the retina, while Pigmentosa makes reference to the discolouration of the retina that occurs with retinitis.
+Retinitis is a term used to refer to the inflammation of the retina, while Pigmentosa refers to the discolouration of the retina that occurs with retinitis.

 Understanding how the rods and cones work helps us understand the disease Retinitis Pigmentosa.

-When light strikes the rod and cone cells found in the retina it is converted into electrical signals and then transmitted along the optic nerve to the visual cortex of the brain (this is a process called a phototransduction cascade).
+When light strikes the rod and cone cells found in the retina, it is converted into electrical signals and then transmitted along the optic nerve to the brain’s visual cortex (this is a process called a phototransduction cascade).

-In bright light the rod cells are turned off and the cone cells take over the interpretation of light.
-The protein rhodopsin is a pigment-containing sensory protein that converts light into electrical signals.
-During the conversion process rhodopsin splits into its two components of opsin (the colourless protein) and something called 11-cis-retinal (the pigmented molecule that is derived from vitamin A).
+In bright light, the rod cells are turned off, and the cone cells take over the interpretation of light.
+Rhodopsin is a pigment-containing sensory protein that converts light into electrical signals.
+During the conversion, rhodopsin splits into its two components of opsin (the colourless protein) and something called 11-cis-retinal (the pigmented molecule that is derived from vitamin A).
 The 11-cis-retinal component is recycled and transported back to the rods.
-This recycling and regeneration process takes place in darkness, and the rhodopsin protein is gradually regenerated making the rods more sensitive to dim light.
+This recycling and regeneration process occurs in darkness, and the rhodopsin protein is gradually regenerated, making the rods more sensitive to dim light.

-Gradually the photoreceptor cells to die and vision is lost over time.
-RP usually effects both the eyes, and typically progresses toward the central visual field.
+Gradually the photoreceptor cells die, and vision is lost over time.
+RP usually affects both the eyes and typically progresses toward the central visual field.
 In 2004 a study in the journal Ophthalmology looked at electrical currents and RP.
 The following was stated:

-RP affects the back side of the retina where the photo receptors are, including the rods and the cones.
-The portion of the retina closest to the front side of the eye, which includes the bipolar, amacrine, horizontal and ganglion nerve cells are usually spared.
-So the experiments in electrical stimulation were undertaken to see if vision could be improved.
-Following animal experimentation the researchers moved to clinical trials.
+RP affects the back side of the retina, where the photoreceptors are, including the rods and the cones.
+The portion of the retina closest to the front side of the eye, which includes the bipolar, amacrine, horizontal and ganglion nerve cells, is usually spared.
+So, experiments in electrical stimulation were undertaken to see if vision could be improved.
+Following animal experimentation, the researchers moved to clinical trials.
 The conclusion: